-- 4.3.2 Check and fill solvent rinse vials on autosampler, empty waste solvent vials. - 4.3.3 Weekly and after maintenance, run a standard mix containing 200ug/ml each of methamphetamine (base), caffeine, cocaine, morphine, and alprazolam.
+- 4.3.2 Check and fill solvent rinse vials on autosampler, empty waste solvent vials. - 4.3.3 At the start of the week before samples are run, and after maintenance, run a standard mix containing 200ug/ml each of methamphetamine (base), caffeine, cocaine, morphine, and alprazolam.
 The stock of this mix should be kept in a freezer and a few drops of it added to an insert equipped vial just before analysis.
-Compare it to the previous run for response (> 5 times background noise) and identification.
-An initialed printout of the TIC is kept in the maintenance logbook.
+The response of each compound in the mix must have a signal to noise ratio of greater than five (5) before samples can be analyzed.
+The noise is measured (response difference between peak to valley) just before each analyte and ratioed to the corresponding peak's response.
+Peak response is measured from the base to the apex.
+Peaks do not have to be measured if it is obvious that their signal to noise ratio is greater than five.
+By comparing a test run to previous runs can help identify potential problems, i.e. loss of response, and the need for maintenance.
+An initialed printout of the TIC (Total Ion Chromatograph) is kept in the maintenance logbook.
 If a new column is installed, or the "DRUG" general screening temperature program is altered then a standard or set of standards will be analyzed consisting of at a minimum alprazolam, phentermine and methamphetamine.
-Alprazolam must be identified and phentermine and methamphetamine must be able to be separated preferably to baseline, and identified.
-The TIC (Total Ion Chromatograph) of these run/runs will also be kept in the maintenance logbook.
+Alprazolam must be identified and phentermine and methamphetamine must be able to be separated by greater than 0.100 minutes, preferably to baseline, and identified.
+The TIC of these run/runs will initialed by the analyst and kept in the maintenance logbook. - 4.3.4 Annual - 4.3.4.1 Replace solvent trap, and pump oil, if so equipped.
+Should be done when other maintenance is performed, approximately once a year. - 4.3.4.2 Vacuum dust from electronics and fans. - 4.3.4.3 Inspect and clean the autosampler guides. - 4.4 Non-scheduled Maintenance

-4.3.4 Quarterly, if possible.